d-tidwell/aipr/README.md

 7. The last entry of each commit is the error counts for prompt errors and service down error counts
 8. One key is dedicated to a total commit count for the service call called 'totalNumberOfCommits'

-### Limitations - Banned Words - Java Version - Shell Version
+### Limitations

+## Banned Words
-Because of the current commit read in method **_do not put the word 'commit', 'diff' or '@@' anywhere in the code or comments_**.
+The current commit read in method is a basic text scrape **_do not put the word 'commit', 'diff' or '@@' anywhere in the code or comments_**.
 Including these words will break the method of pulling the code changes.

 Work small and commit often for best results.
 Limit your commits that you need for each pr.

+## The Model
+OpenAi currently does not offer ChatGPT to most of the public.
+As such this program is utilizing the "text-davinci-003" model.
+This model is a child of the GPT-3 (Generative Pre-trained Transformer 3) large-scale language model that uses deep learning to produce natural and human-like text.
+It is made to be a text completion model that looks at the tokens of the prompt and traverses a vector in it's latent space to
+"complete" the given prompt.
+It is also limited to 4096 tokens or roughly 8000 words.
+Files with large file changes or a vast number of lines will either be skipped or result is erratic completions.
+Keep that in mind while committing or in your expectations of results.

+As new models and modes become available this repository will seek to update with the best fit model to complete its commenting.